-The programme is a collaboration between LABA Berlin, the Deutsche Islam Akademie and Künstlerhaus Bethanien – an international cultural centre in Berlin-Kreuzberg dedicated to empowering minority artists and encouraging critical reflection on issues related to contemporary art and culture.
-Together we invite Berlin-based, Jewish- and/or Muslim-identifying artists to participate in a year of exchange, conversation and co-creation.
-The fellows will benefit from a supportive ecosystem that provides creative guidance and a space to share processes, emotions and vulnerabilities.
-They will share an immersive experience of Jewish and Islamic texts and experiences as a source of inspiration for art, dialogue and critique.
-Intellectual input, critique and skill development will be provided through peer-learning supported by a team of scholars, academics, social practitioners and artists.
+Mar’a’yeh is a program by Laba Berlin, supported by the Jüdisches Zentrum Synagoge Fraenkelufer and the Deutsche Islam Akademie.
+It takes place at Künstlerhaus Bethanien, an international cultural center in Berlin-Kreuzberg dedicated to empowering minority artists and fostering critical reflection on contemporary art and culture.
+Together, we invite Berlin-based artists who identify as Jewish and/or Muslim to participate in a year-long process of exchange, conversation, and co-creation.
+Fellows will be supported by a creative ecosystem that offers guidance alongside a shared space for process, emotion, and vulnerability.
+The program includes an immersive engagement with Jewish and Islamic texts and lived experiences as sources of inspiration for artistic practice, dialogue, and critique.
+Intellectual input, critical feedback, and skill development will be fostered through peer learning, supported by a team of scholars, academics, social practitioners, and artists.

-The fellowship programme provides an opportunity for ongoing and stimulating intellectual exchange and resources for realizing a creative project.
-Fellows will receive an honorarium of €1500 for their commitment and €1150 for material expenses to realize their final projects.
-The artists will share a 75m² studio space for six months to develop collaborative projects and facilitate organic creative relationships and intellectual growth.
-Fellows will present their work at open studio events at Künstlerhaus Bethanien and in a final public exhibition and performance series in the winter.
-We expect the work to reflect the shared journey.
+The fellowship program offers sustained opportunities for intellectual exchange alongside resources for the realization of a creative project.
+Fellows will receive an honorarium of €1,650 for their commitment, as well as €1,300 for material expenses related to the production of their final works.
+Artists will share studio space for the duration of the fellowship, supporting collaborative practices, organic creative relationships, and intellectual growth.
+Fellows will present their work through open studio events at Künstlerhaus Bethanien and in a final public exhibition and performance series in late November.
+The resulting works are expected to reflect the shared journey of the cohort and to be developed during the course of the program.

 Want to know more?